The Synthetic Online Conversations (SOC) Dataset

 Personas alone aren’t enough.
 The experience step answers a more specific question: why are these two people talking right now?

 Each experience pairs two personas and synthesizes their relationship, the platform and situation, a message cadence, a concrete trigger for why the conversation starts today, a topic roadmap, and a handful of plausible background interruptions — a mother knocking, a phone battery dying — woven in mid-conversation to simulate real-life friction.
 Instant events are not guaranteed — at each turn the dynamic prompt has a 5% chance of incorporating one.
 Most turns pass without any interruption.
 Instant events are not guaranteed — at each turn the dynamic prompt has a 5% chance of incorporating one.
 Most turns pass without any interruption.
+Pairing is 50% region-matched and 50% fully random, balancing local coherence with cross-cultural variety.
+The generation pool is actively monitored, with diversity hints injected when needed — forcing a freeform generation, for instance, if the recent pool is overwhelmingly semi-structured.
+Experience generation uses the same rolling few-shot window as persona generation, keeping the pool fresh as batch size grows.
+Here is an excerpt from a generated experience:

 xml